perone/Pyevolve/docs/source/graphs.rst

    :align: center

 .. note:: We can see in this graph the minimum standard deviation at the
           convergence point.
-The GA Engine have stopped the evolution using this criteria.
+The GA Engine stopped the evolution using these criteria.

 Max/min/avg graph (fitness scores) / "-4" option
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This graphs shows the maximum fitness score from the population at the x-axis generation using the green line.
+This graph shows the maximum fitness score from the population at the x-axis generation using the green line.
 The red line shows the minimum fitness score and the blue line shows the average fitness score from the population.
 The green shaded region between the green and red line